zachncurry/TryHackMe/README.md

 **Alert 2:** Access to Blacklisted External URL Blocked by Firewall</br>
 Decision: True Positive</br>
 Explanation: Known malicious IP - Escalate for further review as to why our IP tried to access was it by accident, a phishing breach, or an inside threat.</br>

+#Take Over Challenge
+First Attempt: Updated my host file with the IP and URL but was unable to obtain the x509 cert.
+Tried Fuzz but it didn't work.
+Used the entire hour and will retire again in the near future.

 **Alert 3:** Inbound Email Containing Suspicious External Link </br>
 Decision: True Positive</br>